 - We told stories and we told them fast.
-Our full-length shows felt like movies onstage because they ran through 30-40 scenes without pauses in between.
-We also borrowed cinematic devices for our stagings.
+Our full-length shows might race through 30-40 scenes without pause.
+Sometimes they felt like movies onstage, with big action sequences.

-- Our scripts often broke the so-called fourth wall.
-Sometimes our actors would talk to the audience, in order to share what their characters are thinking or to move the story along.
-Rather than trying to represent scenery or action literally, we used actors’ speech and movement to help the audience see things in the mind’s eye.
+- We “broke the fourth wall.”
+At certain points the actors would address the audience directly, in order to share what their characters were thinking or to move the story along.
+Rather than trying to represent scenery or action literally, we used actors’ speech and movement to help the audience imagine what couldn’t be seen.
 Breaking the fourth wall was our signature move.
 It added psychological richness to the stories we told, helped us stage the unstageable, and gave our shows narrative momentum by eliminating the need for scene changes.

 More about Hardcover’s history and artistic philosophy, and about performance rights, here and here. [links coming soon]

 This website is maintained by Steve Schroer, Hardcover’s founder and producing artistic director.
 Steve wrote the great majority of Hardcover shows; shows that he didn’t write are not represented on the website because he doesn’t own the rights.
 Texts adapted are all in the public domain.